Specialisation in Conference Interpreting

 The oral professional aptitude test for the specialisation in Conference Interpreting is designed to assess your practical skills in sight translation and consecutive interpreting.
 You must pass the test with a language combination of at least ABC or ACCC.
 We will provide you with sample texts when you apply to take the test.

-Factsheet professional aptitude test (in German)
+Factsheet professional aptitude test

 - Test of competence